-- Typed, double spaced, MLA format with in-text citations (no fewer than two per body paragraph) and a works cited page. - Make sure you have a clear and specific thesis as the last sentence in the introductory paragraph.
-Your thesis should be a one-sentence answer to the prompt.
+- Typed, double spaced, MLA format with in-text citations and a works cited page. - Make sure you have a clear and specific thesis as the last sentence in the introductory paragraph.
+Your thesis should be a one-sentence answer to the prompt. - Provide textural support (details, quotes, or summaries) in every body paragraph (at least two citations per paragraph) - Essays must have at least five complete paragraphs (more are allowed)

-- Provide textural support (details, quotes, or summaries) in every body paragraph (at least two citations per paragraph) - Essays must have at least five complete paragraphs - Essays less than 2 pages in length will not be accepted - You will turn in your first draft Friday, August 9, 2024, to Turnitin.com.
-You will have a chance to get feedback from your teacher and revise this essay before the final grade (which will be an essay grade).
+- Essays less than 2 pages in length will not be accepted - You will turn in your first draft Friday, August 8, 2025, to Turnitin.com.
+You will have a chance to get feedback from your teacher and revise this essay before the final grade (which will be an essay/test grade).